GrantSeltzer/Manhattan/README.md

 A CLI tool for creating OCI seccomp json configurations.

 #### [Why?](https://github.com/docker/docker/blob/master/docs/security/seccomp.md)
-These files are compliant with runc and docker.
-You can pass them at the command line for both tools to customize the settings for containers that you boot up.
+Manhattan is a tool used to generate the seccomp json file used by OCI containers to control the system calls available to processes running within a container.
+The generated json files can be used by any OCI compliant runtime like runc and docker.
+You can pass them at the command line to docker like the following:

 `docker run -it --security-opt seccomp=Manhattan.json`

+You can also specify the json file in the runc json specification like the following:

+TODO: `runc ...`

 [![Go Report Card](https://goreportcard.com/badge/github.com/grantseltzer/manhattan)](https://goreportcard.com/report/github.com/grantseltzer/manhattan)